crowdlingo/course/src/speaking/hometown.md

 ## Vocabulary

 <vocab-list>
+- pleasant
+  - affording pleasure
+- definitely
+  - without question and beyond doubt
+- reputation
+  - the state of being held in high esteem and honor
+- hometown
+  - the town (or city) where you grew up or where you have your principal residence
+- elsewhere
+  - in or to another place
+- developing
+  - relating to societies in which capital needed to industrialize is in short supply
 - describe
   - give a description of
-- developing
-  - relating to societies in which capital needed to industrialize is in short supply
-- preserve
-  - a domain that seems to be specially reserved for someone
-- hometown
-  - the town (or city) where you grew up or where you have your principal residence
-- massacre
-  - kill a large number of people indiscriminately

 <!-- blank -->